Citizen Development: Giving Power to the People to Boost Process Automation

 To successfully implement citizen development, it is important to establish clear governance and boundaries.
 As with any program, it’s vital to set goals, establish best practices, and track and manage outcomes.
 Some key considerations:

 Set guidelines on process suitability related to citizen developer skill sets.
 Some processes will be too complex and some applications too difficult for a basic citizen developer or even a power user to automate.

 Establish goals.
 Citizen developers are volunteering for an effort that adds to their regular workload, so their participation creates additional responsibility.
 Make the most of the investment in infrastructure, licensing and training by requiring participants to create a minimum number of automations per year.
-This will help citizen developers keep their skills sharp and ensure that the program stays on track.
+This will help citizen developers keep their skills sharp and ensure the program stays on track.

 Review and harden.
-Have a process and team in place to review and “harden” citizen-developed automations for tasks, so they are production ready, maintainable and re-useable.
-A global agricultural services company that lacked such a hardening process found that its citizen developed automations had a 78% success rate for schedule adherence and a 57% success rate on task completion.
+Have a process and team in place to review and “harden” citizen developed automations for tasks, so they are production ready, maintainable and re-useable.
+A global agricultural services company that lacked such a hardening process found its citizen developed automations had a 78% success rate for schedule adherence and a 57% success rate on task completion.
 Once a hardening process was implemented, schedule adherence improved to 100% and task completion to 97%.

 Capture outcomes.
 Always be ready to share the captured value of citizen development efforts.
 This can include the additional bandwidth created as well as more subtle benefits such as employee satisfaction.

 Environment.
 Don’t forget the nuts and bolts of managing infrastructure and licenses.
 For example, instate process to govern bot IDs to manage total cost of ownership and maximize license utilization.